AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 }
 ```

-Using example.com as our domain address, this is what an example of this full URL could look like:
+Using example.com as our domain address, this is what an example of the full URL might look like:

 `https://www.example.com/join?channel=dkvn3lw2`

-For more information about how to set up Universal Links with an `apple-app-site-association` file, Apple has a great resource from WWDC 2019 [here](https://developer.apple.com/videos/play/wwdc2019/717).
+For more information about how to set up universal links with an `apple-app-site-association` file, Apple has a great resource from WWDC 2019 [here](https://developer.apple.com/videos/play/wwdc2019/717).

 The full file should look like this: